Shipping Pre-registered Keys

 Note

 The FIDO Alliance recommends UV=Required.
-However, you will need to assess the impact of UV=Required based on your organization’s current settings, as it may impact users across operating systems and browser types if a PIN is not set.
+However, you will need to assess the impact of UV=Required based on your organization’s current settings, as it may impact users across operating systems and browser types if a PIN code is not set.
 Preferred is an option, if you are concerned about blocking other users.

 Important